krosk/fastswitch-notes/notes.md

 #### Performance
 There is no noticeable performance overhead.
-The only change is the performance overhead brought by the necessity for the system to manage programs with less RAM, and the _Sparse memory model_ overhead over the _Flat memory model_ (__look for a study__).
+The only change is the performance overhead brought by the necessity for the system to manage programs with less RAM, and the _Sparse memory model_ overhead over the _Flat memory model_ (__TODO look for a study__).